Prof-daniel-Fiap/desafio-mule/README.md

 ## SOAP Web Service

-### 1 - Create a WSDL containing the following operations and a flow using Anypoint Studio to implement their logic:
+### 1 - Create a WSDL containing the following operations:

 * Get the average employees salary
 	* Empty request and returns a decimal